ongr-io/RouterBundle/README.md

 `_route` is a name of this route and it can be used at path generation.

 `urlAnalyzer` at `ongr_elasticsearch` configuration defines how all url fields are analyzed by Elasticsearch.

+If you are using another third party bundle that also has an aliased Symfony router, you may set `disable_alias` to `true`.
+This prevents possible conflicts.

 Check [Elasticsearch bundle mappings docs](https://github.com/ongr-io/ElasticsearchBundle/blob/master/Resources/doc/mapping.md) for more information about the configuration.